Yet another Improvement of Plantard Arithmetic for Faster Kyber on Low-end 32-bit IoT Devices: Results and Comparisons

 As mentioned in Section \ref{subsubsec:lazy_reduction}, we eliminate the modular reduction of coefficients for NTT, therefore, both the stack-version and speed-version NTT cost the same number of cycles.
 Specifically, the proposed NTT implementation obtains speedups of 26.19\%, 34.76\%, and 22.67\% on the ARM Cortex-M3, SiFive Freedom E310, and PQRISCV, respectively, compared to the implementations in \cite{DBLP:journals/tches/GreconiciKS21} and \cite{greconici2020kyber}.
 In terms of INTT, because we manage to eliminate the modular reduction of coefficients in the stack-version INTT of Kyber512 and the speed-version INTT of all three Kyber variants, the INTT of Kyber512 is slightly faster than the one in the stack-version INTT of Kybe768 and Kyber1024.
 Overall, our INTT achieve speedups of 32.57\%/34.14\%,55.53\%/ 56.95\%, and 43.36\%/44.49\% on the ARM Cortex-M3, SiFive Freedom E310, and PQRISCV, respectively, compared to the implementations in \cite{DBLP:journals/tches/GreconiciKS21} and \cite{greconici2020kyber}.

 Huang et al. \cite{huang2022improved} reported that the stack-version base multiplication with the Plantard arithmetic is slower than the previous Montgomery-based counterpart on Cortex-M4 due to the lack of register usage resulting from the Plantard multiplication of two variables.
 However, on Cortex-M3 and RISC-V platforms, the stack-version base multiplication does not have this issue thus could even benefit from the Plantard multiplication by the twiddle factor.
-As shown in \cite{abdulrahman2022faster}, the speed-version implementation offers three variants of base multiplication, which mitigate the need of some modular reductions by using the asymmetric multiplication and better accumulation techniques.
-Due to these optimizations, two of the three variants are 37.19\% and 18.65\% faster than the base multiplication in \cite{DBLP:journals/tches/GreconiciKS21}, while the third variant is 21.37\% slower, mainly due to additional loading cycles and high register pressure.
+The speed-version implementation offers three variants of base multiplication to deploy the asymmetric multiplication and better accumulation techniques described in Section \ref{subsubsec:basemul}, which help to mitigate the need of some modular reductions.
+Therefore, two of the three variants are 29.74\% and 9.02\% faster than our stack-version base multiplication, while the third variant is 35.72\% slower, mainly due to additional loading cycles and high register pressure.
+Compared to the state-of-the-art Montgomery-based implementation in in \cite{DBLP:journals/tches/GreconiciKS21}, these two variants of the speed-version base multiplications are 37.19\% and 18.65\% faster than the base multiplication due to the use of the improved Plantard arithmetic, asymmetric multiplication and better accumulation techniques.
 Since the implementation from Denisa et al. \cite{greconici2020kyber} did not provide results for the base multiplication, we do not compare it with our results on the RISC-V platforms.
+Overall, the speed-version implementation offers faster INTT and base multiplications for all variants of Kyber than the stack-version.
+It should be noted that the slower variant of base multiplication will only be used at the final stage of the innver-vector product and matrix-vector product while the two faster variants will be used repeatedly in these two operations.
+Therefore, the faster INTT and base multiplications would speed up these two time-consuming operations.
+Together with the proposed memory optimizations in Section \ref{subsubsec:memory}, the speed-version implementation provides an effective time-memory trade-off for Kyber on low-end 32-bit platforms.
+Detailed improvements of the speed-version implementation could be found in Table \ref{table:kem_result}.